 HEY!
-There’s a giveaway AND a freebie in this post!
+There’s a freebie in this post!

 Of course, as an author focusing on teaching kids the Bible and Christian history, I think every Christian homeschool mom needs to incorporate those two subjects into her homeschool.
 I think they’re vital.

 But today, I want to talk to you about teaching character.
 Your child’s character is vital to a well-ordered, peaceful home.
 His character is of paramount importance in his future success in life.
 Her character will affect every relationship she has over the course of her lifetime.